TheOmer77/project-template/README.md

 Then just open your web browser to access the frontend at [http://localhost](http://localhost) and the backend at [http://localhost/api](http://localhost/api), just like in production.

 Any changes you make to the frontend during development will automatically be reflected in the browser, while any changes made to the backend code will cause the development server to restart.
-Both services will react to changes made to the package.
+Both services will react to changes made to shared packages.

 ## Configuration